jamesj64/Automated-Theorem-Prover/README.md

-## A functionally-programmed theorem prover with logic-related functionality
+## Frosty - A functionally-programmed theorem prover with logic-related functionality

 (Run ./frosty in the release directory, or publish the app yourself with dotnet publish)